-SECTION 1 Clover Health Classic (HMO) contacts (how to contact us, including how to reach Member Services at the plan) .
-23 SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program) .
-30 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) .
-32 SECTION 4 Quality Improvement Organization (paid by Medicare to check on the quality of care for people with Medicare) .
-33 SECTION 5 Social Security .
-34 SECTION 6 Medicaid (a joint Federal and state program that helps with medical costs for some people with limited income and resources). .
-35 SECTION 7 Information about programs to help people pay for their prescription drugs .
-35 SECTION 8 How to contact the Railroad Retirement Board .
-40 SECTION 9 Do you have "group insurance" or other health insurance from an employer?
-41
+SECTION 1 Clover Health Classic (HMO) contacts (including how to reach Member Services a not defined. • SECTION 2 Medicare (how to get help and information Federal Medicare program) SECTION 3 State Health Insurance Assistance Proginformation, and answers to your questions Bookmark not defined. • SECTION 4 Quality Improvement Organization (paid on the quality of care for people with Media defined. • SECTION 5 Social Security Error!
+Bookmark not defined.
+SECTION 6 Medicaid (a joint Federal and state progra medical costs for some people with limited resources) income and SECTION 7 medical costs for some people with limited income and Error!
+Bookmark not defined. pple pay for their SECTION 7 SECTION 8 medical costs for some people with limited resources) Information about programs to help people with limited resources. income and Error!
+Bookmark not defined. pple pay for their Error!
+Bookmark not defined.